-Choose your area of focus—from dullness to hormonal acne—and beeline to the pharmacy for next-level, luminous skin.
+Choose your area of focus—from dullness to hormonal acne—and beeline to the pharmacy for next-level, luminous skin, according to these experts.

 "Hormonal acne describes the blemishes that rear their ugly head seven to 10 days before your period," explains Taryn Forrelli, ND, a resident nutritionist at Olly.
 She argues that the key to beating acne is to balance your hormones during your cycle.
 "Supporting the body’s ability to properly metabolize hormones can help minimize their cyclical effects."

 Dermatologist Josh Zeichner, MD, recommends reaching for zinc when hormonal acne flares up.
 "Zinc has anti-inflammatory properties and has been shown to help calm acne breakouts," he says.
 While Forrelli agrees this is a great go-to fix, she says to take it with vitamin B6 for an added punch.
 "Vitamin B6 plays a role in reducing the skin’s sensitivity to testosterone while zinc helps regulate the conversion of testosterone to DHT, which revs up oil production," she explains.
 "Zinc also supports the immune system’s role in keeping skin clear and plays a role in the generation of new, healthy skin cells—key for repairing the damage done by blemishes."